longzheng/open-dynamic-export/docs/configuration/setpoints.md

         "csipAus": {
-            "host": "https://sep2-test.energyq.com.au", // (string) required: the CSIP-AUS server host "dcapUri": "/api/v2/dcap", // (string) required: the device capability discovery URI "nmi": "1234567890" // (string) optional: for utilities that require in-band registration, the NMI of the site }
+            "host": "https://sep2-test.energyq.com.au", // (string) required: the CSIP-AUS server host "dcapUri": "/api/v2/dcap", // (string) required: the device capability discovery URI "nmi": "1234567890", // (string) optional: for utilities that require in-band registration, the NMI of the site "fixedDefault": // (object) optional: the default limits in case CSIP-AUS server is unreachable and there is no default control which may be defined in the connection agreement
+            {
+                "exportLimitWatts": 1500, // (number) the default export limit in watts "importLimitWatts": 1500, // (number) the default import limit in watts }
+        }
     }
     ...